Skip to content

 Proto5

 There's a lot of discussion and passing files back and forth between the designer and developer to achieve a working look and feel.
-I find that I can only go so far on project before it needs a bit of dev love then invariably afterwards it needs a bit creative love.
+I find that I can only go so far on a project before it needs a bit of dev love then invariably afterwards it needs a bit of creative love.
 This process of passing the project between departments continues until the job is done.
 At no point do we say 'that's it I'm done'.
 It's a team effort, collaborating and helping each other to get to a point where we're both happy with the end result.

 Proto1